buley/personal/src/content/advice.md

 > *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."* — Ernest Hemingway

-Strength is not given; it is crafted.
-Every thought, action, and principle I live by shapes the art of that image.
-This is not about empty philosophy—this is about operation, execution, and results.
+Strength is not given; it is sculpted.
+Every thought, action, and principle I live by shapes that image.
+These quotes are not about empty philosophy—they are strategies for operation, execution, and results.

-My path is my own.
-No one will walk it for me.
-Power, mastery, and clarity come at a cost.
-I pay the price.
-Do the work.
-And leave something behind that cannot be ignored.
-And if I don't, then I won't.

 ## **Self-Mastery & Control**
 *The first conquest is always the self.*